palantir/foundry-platform-python/docs/v2/Datasets/Branch.md

 dataset_rid = None
 # BranchName |
 name = "master"
-# Optional[TransactionRid] | The most recent OPEN or COMMITTED transaction on the branch.
+# typing.Optional[TransactionRid] | The most recent OPEN or COMMITTED transaction on the branch.
 This will never be an ABORTED transaction.
 transaction_rid = "ri.foundry.main.transaction.0a0207cb-26b7-415b-bc80-66a3aa3933f4"